herbix/hoi4modutilities/README.md

 This extension add tools for Heart of Iron IV modding.
 Some of the tools may work on other Paradox games.

-**Please set extension setting `hoi4ModUtilities.installPath` to correct HOI4 install path (and reload VSCode if possible) before using any preview features below.
-Or they won't be properly rendered.**

 ## Features

 * World map preview